miraicantsleep/miraicantsleep/README.md

 I am a Physics student turned into a Computer Science student.
 So i did not have a very deep knowledge about computers.
 But i'll try to dive deeper and expand my understanding!

-- 🌕 I was a physics student for 8 years!
+- 🌕 I was a physics student for 8 years.
-- 💻 Currently interested in Cybersecurity and web development
+- 💻 Currently interested in Cybersecurity and web development.
-- 🔥Absolutely love competition!

-I also play Genshin Impact competitively (yes you read that correctly).